 Editor, Australasian Epidemiologist

 The annual AEA scientific meeting provides a forum for workshops and presentation of papers and posters related to epidemiology and biostatistics.
 Members receive discounted registration fees, they usually occur in September or October each year. ...more

 The AEA encourages student participation.
 Student workshops are held at the annual scientific meeting.
 The AEA supports several awards aimed specifically at students. ...more

-The full AEA membership fee is AUD$105, with a reduced rate for students and the Oceania Region and those with special circumstances (retired, low income/hardship). ...more
+The full AEA membership fee is AUD$105, with a reduced rate for students, Pacific Island Countries (PIC) and those with special circumstances (retired, low income/hardship). ...more

 Many annual awards recognising excellence and or supporting development and career progression.
 Such as the prestigious Early-Career Workshop, conference awards for students, Mid-Career International Travel award, Mentoring award, Life-Time award ...more